Gabriel382/PreDiViD-UMLS-SEMANTIC-NETWORK-KG/README.md

 # PreDiViD-UMLS-SEMANTIC-NETWORK-KG
 Code for manipulating UMLS's metathesaurus and semantic network to create a Knowledge Graph that can be further explored for medical applications.

+The code will generate csv tables, that can be used to load the Knowledge Graph in any plataform, like Neo4j for instance.

 ## What is UMLS?
 And why a graph?

 The Unified Medical Language System (UMLS) is a set of ontologies and associated resource files, lexicons, etc. that together provide a comprehensive set of structured concepts, codes, and text descriptors for the biomedical domain.
 UMLS is widely used in biomedical informatics research and in a variety of clinical software products, but the raw UMLS files are a bit unwieldy.
 If you want to do more than simply load UMLS into a database and search for a given concept, code, etc. its structure can be difficult to understand and manipulate.